awmirrzza/ShoesShopping/README.md

         While not present in the provided code, it's common to have a contact form in the "Contact Us" page where users can submit inquiries.

     Social Media Icons:
-        There are no social media icons in the provided code, but you may consider adding them for easy access to your social profiles.
+        There are no social media icons in the provided code, but I may consider adding them for easy access to your social profiles.